Chekanov's dichotomy in contact topology: Abstract

 \section{Abstract}

 In this paper we study submanifolds of contact manifolds.
 The main submanifolds we are interested in are contact coisotropic submanifolds.
+They can be viewed as analogues to symplectic contact coisotropic submanifolds, and can be defined by the symplectic complement with respect to the symplectic structure $d\alpha|_{\xi}$, the restriction of $d\alpha$ on the contact hyperplane field $\xi$.
 Based on a correspondence between symplectic and contact coisotropic submanifolds, we can show contact coisotropic submanifolds admit a $C^0$-rigidity, similar to Humili\`ere-Leclercq-Seyfaddini's coisotropic rigidity on symplectic manifolds in \cite{HLS15}.
 Moreover, based on Shelukhin's norm in \cite{She17} defined on the contactomorphism group, we define a Chekanov type pseudo-metric on the orbit space of a fixed submanifold of a contact manifold.
-Moreover, we can show a dichotomy of (non-)degeneracy of this pseudo-metric when the dimension of this fixed submanifold is equal to the one for a Legendrian submanifold.
+Moreover, we can show a dichotomy of (non-) degeneracy of this pseudo-metric when the dimension of this fixed submanifold is equal to the one for a Legendrian submanifold.
 This can be viewed as a contact topology analogue to Chekanov's dichotomy in \cite{Che00} of (non-)degeneracy of Chekanov-Hofer's metric on the orbit space of a Lagrangian submanifold.
 The proof of our result follows several arguments from \cite{Ush14} and \cite{Ush15}.